 Providing your lone workers with a safety solution is a great step to take as a business.
-But whether you have just begun your search or have already rolled out a solution, you may be concerned about experiencing resistance from your workforce.
+But whether you have just begun your search or have already rolled out your safety device, you may be concerned about experiencing resistance from your workforce.

 For many, resistance comes from a lack of understanding or fear of the unknown.
-Your employees may feel they do not need a safety solution, do not have time for it or simply do not understand how it works.
-Yet there are simple steps you can take to break down some of these barriers and get your employees on board with their new lone worker devices.
+Your employees may feel they do not need a safety device, do not have time for it or simply do not understand how it works.
+Yet there are simple steps you can take to break down some of these barriers and get your employees on board with their new lone worker safety device.

 Focus on the benefits

-- Perhaps the most effective way to get your employees on board with safety devices is to focus on the benefit using them will have on their safety.
+- Perhaps the most effective way to get your employees on board with their device is to focus on the benefit it will have on their safety.
 Make it clear that they are valued and their wellbeing is a top priority for the business.

 - A good way to do this would be to make your staff aware of the risks they face and explain how the device could help to protect them.

 Be honest with how they are being used and do not break trust